 - Nice Hat: Wears them on various occasions, such as a pudding-bowl hat while playing Chancellor Puddinghead in "Hearth's Warming Eve," and a brightly colored umbrella hat in "Feeling Pinkie Keen."

-- Overly-Long Tongue: As seen in "Swarm of the Century", as per the usual Rule of Funny.
+- Overly Long Tongue: As seen in "Swarm of the Century", as per the usual Rule of Funny.

 - Quirky Curls: Oddly, her hair seems to be naturally straight.
 It poofs up when she witnesses the Sonic Rainboom and experiences joy for the first time.
-It's stayed that way ever since, only straightening again when she's depressed (i.e. rarely).
+It's stayed that way ever since, only straightening again when she's depressed (i.e. very rarely).

-- Silly Trot: All the other ponies will trot or gallop.
+- Silly Walk: All the other ponies will trot or gallop.
 Pinkie will bounce, complete with unique sound effect.
 The name for this gait is "pronking" and there could not be a better word for how Pinkie Pie travels.